IradDoron/investment-calculator-client/README.md

     - [x] Add dividend per year graph
     - [x] Add dividend yield per year graph
 - [x] Add a title as the full name of the stock
-    - [ ] Get it from the backend with yahoo finance api (ticket to name)
+    - [x] Get it from the backend with yahoo finance api (ticket to name)
+- [x] Add legends to the graphs
+- [x] Add data numbers near the cursor